jimboy3100/jimboy3100.github.io/ExampleScripts/agario-bots2/README.md

 #### How can I ask for extra help?

-Enter https://discordapp.com/invite/mzEMdS9 , share your issues with others users.
-Please do not directly PM me, although I will be glad to help on an unsolved issue on room ┇✪┇𝔸𝔾𝔸ℝ-𝕀𝕆-ℂℍ𝔸𝕋.
+Enter http://discord.gg/sK2Fkgw , share your issues with others users.
+Please do not directly PM me, although I will be glad to help on an unsolved issue on room "Chat".

 #### How can I donate?